Skip to main content

 Sync lower static environments (except Developer Sandboxes)

-If your team does hotfixes and needs to get them back propagated to other (lower) Pipeline environments, but doesn't necessarily need to refresh metadata in Dev Sandboxes, then a setup similar to Pipeline shown on image below is required.
+If your team does hotfixes and needs to get them back propagated to other (lower) Pipeline environments, but doesn't necessarily need to refresh metadata in Dev Sandboxes, then a setup similar to Pipeline shown below would be needed.

 The tool automatically back propagates changes if they were to be merged straight into higher environments.